YOUR VOTE. YOUR VOICE. YOUR COUNTY.

 Maryland House of Delegates — District 36

-District 36 encompasses all of Queen Anne’s County.
 Three seats are up for election.
-The June 23, 2026 Democratic primary will determine who faces the Republican incumbents in November.
+The June 23 Democratic primary will determine which Democratic candidates face the Republican incumbents in November.
+Voters may vote for up to three candidates.

 Queen Anne’s County Commissioners